Director of Wind Studies

 MM Northwestern University

-Bhasin's articles and reviews have been published in the Instrumentalist and the International Trumpet Guild Journal.
+Bhasin's articles and reviews have been published in the Instrumentalist and the International Trumpet Guild Journal and most recently in The Conductor's Companion published by Meredith Music.
 His pedagogical trumpet text is published by BRASSJAR Music.
 His transcriptions and arrangements are published by Balquhidder Music and have been performed and commissioned in the US and abroad by the United States Marine Band, St. Louis Opera Theater, the United States Air Force Brass in Blue, Grand Tetons Festival Orchestra, La Unió Musical l’Horta de Sant Marcel·lí (Valencia, Spain) and the Washington Symphonic Brass (DC).
-In 2015, Bhasin composed and conducted the score to 9:23 Films' motion picture, Hogtown (official selection, Berlin and Calgary International Film Festivals, and Cannes Festival Marché du Film).
-Michael Phillips of the Chicago Sun-Times writes that the film was "...scored beautifully by composer Paul Bhasin...better than the entirety of the last few features I've seen, period."
+In 2015, Bhasin composed and conducted the score to 9:23 Films' motion picture, Hogtown (award winner at the Berlin, Los Angeles and Nashville International Black Film Festivals, and Cannes Festival Marché du Film).
+Michael Phillips of the Chicago Sun-Times writes that the film was "...scored beautifully by composer Paul Bhasin...better than the entirety of the last few features I've seen, period.”
+In 2016, reviewer Ben Kenigsberg of the New York Times named the film a “Critic’s Pick” and one of the “Top 10 Films of 2016."

 Bhasin is an accomplished orchestral trumpeter, having performed with the Virginia Symphony and Opera, Columbus (OH) Symphony, New World Symphony, the Civic Orchestra of Chicago, and at the music festivals of Aspen, Tanglewood, and Ravinia.
 With these institutions he has performed under the batons of David Zinman, Michael Tilson Thomas, James Conlon, James DePriest, Leonard Slatkin, Andreas Delfs, and Gustav Meier.
 A committed trumpet teacher, his students have attended prestigious conservatories and music schools and have won first prize at major competitions including the 2014 National Trumpet Competition.
-He has been featured as a trumpet soloist on National Public Radio, Detroit PBS-TV, the International Computer Music Conference, at the Chautauqua Music Festival, and at the International Dvořák Festival (Prague, CZ).
-Bhasin has recorded as trumpeter and conductor for both the Centaur and Interscope record labels,and his 2015 Centaur Records release features the music of Brian Hulse and is performed by principals from the Richmond and Virginia Symphonies as well as the College of William & Mary Wind Ensemble.
+He has been featured as a soloist on National Public Radio, Detroit PBS-TV, the International Computer Music Conference, at the Chautauqua Music Festival, and at the International Dvořák Festival (Prague, CZ).
+Bhasin has recorded as trumpeter and conductor for both the Centaur and Interscope record labels, and his 2015 Centaur Records release features the music of Brian Hulse and is performed by the College of William & Mary Wind Ensemble featuring principal soloists from the Richmond and Virginia Symphonies.

 |Dr. Bhasin's score to 9:23 Films' Hogtown received its Paris and New York premieres this fall and was named both a "2016 Critic's Pick" and one of the "Top 10 Films of 2016" by the New York Times.||Paul Bhasin leads an ensemble of Richmond & Virginia Symphony Principals in a Fall 2016 Centaur Records release featuring the music of American composer, Brian Hulse.|